PM Modi to inaugurate Vizhinjam International Seaport on May 2 - The Statesman

 Advertisement

-The formal inauguration of the seaport had been delayed due to technical issues.
-However, it has since resolved several pending matters, clearing the path for future development.
-The Centre and the state government have also resolved disagreements over the sharing of the Viability Gap Fund (VGF) for the project, culminating in an agreement signed on April 9.
-Before this, in March, the Ministry of Environment, Forest and Climate Change (MoEFCC) granted environmental clearance for the second and third phases of the port’s development.

 As part of the agreement, the Centre has committed to contributing Rs 817.80 crore as its share of the VGF to Adani Vizhinjam Port Private Limited (AVPPL), the project’s concessionaire.
 A tripartite agreement was signed among the Centre, AVPPL, and the consortium of banks involved.
-Additionally, the state government has agreed to share 20% of the port’s revenue with the Centre
+The state government has also agreed to share 20% of the port’s revenue with the Centre.

-The port has already proven to be economically significant, contributing Rs.32 crore in taxes to the Kerala government and generating Rs.
-181 crore in revenue for Adani Vizhinjam Port Pvt Ltd (AVPPL).
+The port has already proven economically significant, contributing Rs 32 crore in taxes to the Kerala government and generating Rs 181 crore in revenue for Adani Vizhinjam Port Pvt Ltd (AVPPL).
 Its strategic positioning boosts its relevance in international maritime trade.

 Advertisement